CarlosAcioli/AnimalFacts/README.md

 ✔️ The CatService was created using LiveData and Response, the Response is a Retrofit Class to handle API Calls, and LiveData is a class that holds data and observe them (brief very brief explanation)

- ✔️ The DogService was created usind StateFlow and Flow, the StateFlow is a modern alternative for LiveData, that is, do the same as LiveData, watches data and storage them, and Flow is basically a flow that can emit certains values defined by you developer, and then handle it
+ ✔️ The DogService was created using StateFlow and Flow, the StateFlow is a modern alternative for LiveData, that is, do the same as LiveData, watches data and storage them, and Flow is basically a flow that can emit certains values defined by you developer, and then handle it

 > The explanations made above was very brief and it's recommended that you search this terms you don't know